 Tax Credits: Social security income

-From summer 2021, child disability payment will be introduced in Scotland, which will replace disability living allowance for children in Scotland.
-When it is introduced, there will be no change to the amount claimants receive.
-We will update this page when more information is available.
+From summer 2021, child disability payment was introduced in Scotland, which will replace disability living allowance for children in Scotland.
+This payment does not count as income for tax credits.

 Specifically, the following benefits are disregarded for tax credits, together with any child dependency increases payable with them – arranged alphabetically rather than in the order given in the Income Regulations: